Kansas Child Support Guidelines

 How does Kansas calculate child support?

-Kansas uses the income shares model.
-Both parents’ adjusted gross incomes are combined, and the Child Support Schedule specifies a total obligation based on that combined income and the number of children.
-Each parent pays their proportional share.
-Adjustments are then made for health insurance, childcare, and parenting time.
+Kansas uses the income shares model under Kansas Supreme Court Administrative Order.
+Both parents’ “domestic gross incomes” are adjusted by subtracting taxes, mandatory retirement, union dues, and prior support obligations.
+The adjusted incomes are combined, and the Child Support Schedule specifies a total obligation based on combined income and number of children.
+Each parent’s share is proportional to their income percentage.

-What is the 10% rule for modifying child support in Kansas?
+What is the 10% rule for modification in Kansas?

-Kansas uses a 10% threshold for modification.
-If a recalculation based on current circumstances produces an amount that differs from the existing order by at least 10%, the change is considered material and the court will generally grant a modification.
-Either parent can file a motion requesting a review.
+Kansas uses a 10% threshold: if a recalculation under current circumstances produces an amount differing from the existing order by at least 10%, the change is considered material and the court will generally grant a modification.
+Kansas also allows a review after three years even without a specific change in circumstances.

 How long does child support last in Kansas?